IraSoro/peri/CONTRIBUTING.md

    ]);
    ```

+10. Build the project (see instructions [here](https://github.com/IraSoro/peri/blob/master/BUILDING.md)).

-10. Check the work of the `formatter` and `linter`.
+11. Check the work of the `formatter` and `linter`.
 To do this, use the following commands:

     ```bash
+    npm run fmt
     npm run lint
-    npm run fmt:check
     ```

-    To automatically fix formatter errors, you can use the  command:

-    ```bash
-    npm run fmt
-    ```

-11. Make a Pull Request with the translated file.
+12. Make a Pull Request with the translated file.

 ### Guidelines